xpander-ai/nvidia-meeting-recorder-agent/README.md

   <img src="images/recorder.png" alt="AI Meeting Recorder" width="300">
 </p>

-An intelligent Jupyter notebook-based solution for automated meeting recording, transcription, and summarization powered by the Xpander AI platform.
+An intelligent Jupyter notebook-based solution for automated meeting recording and transcription powered by the collaboration between Xpander AI platform and NVIDIA NIM.

+xpander.ai is an AI Agent platform that accelerates developer experience for building, testing and deploying AI agents.
+It allows developers to design AI Agent behaviors, and invoke them with an SDK.
+The platform handles the complex infrastructure needed for managing thousands of AI Agent to user interactions, maintaining complex AI agent states via the state machine, and orchestrating multi-step agent workflows.

 ## Features